Last updated April 20th, 2023.

 Malaysian Ringgit (MYR)

-The economy of Malaysia is the sixth-largest in Southeast Asia.
+Malaysia’s economy is the sixth-largest in Southeast Asia.
 This is, in no small part, because its labor productivity is vastly more developed than in adjacent countries.

-Malaysia is increasingly developing knowledge-based industries and has a willingness to industrialize, hence prior assessments that it is purely an “oil-linked” currency are outdated.
+Malaysia is increasingly developing knowledge-based industries and is willing to industrialize, hence, prior assessments that it is purely an “oil-linked” currency are outdated.

-You can see for yourself, as the price of oil fell over the past five years to surprising lows, and yet the MYR performed rather well.
+You can see for yourself that the price of oil fell over the past five years to surprising lows, and yet the MYR performed rather well.

-Meanwhile, it underperformed by about -10% which is comparable to most others on this list, despite being handicapped.
-This alone should be enough proof to show to doubters that there’s much more to Malaysia’s economy than oil exports.
+Meanwhile, it underperformed by about -10%, which is comparable to most others on this list, despite being handicapped.
+This alone should be enough proof to show doubters that there’s much more to Malaysia’s economy than oil exports.

 Why Hold the Safest Currencies in Asia?

-A mistake that a lot of people will make when comparing currencies over the course of decades, is to look at the relative exchange rate in a vacuum.
+A mistake that many people will make when comparing currencies over the course of decades is to look at the relative exchange rate in a vacuum.

-Remember: the reason you are investing in Asia in the first place is to escape the hegemony of the US, and to diversify away from the USD.
+Remember: You are investing in Asia to escape the hegemony of the US and diversify away from the USD.

 As a hedge, it’s fully expected that you’ll see some relative volatility.
-But as the economies develop, and the USD eventually loses prominence, holding Asia’s safest currencies will be an investment that pays off in the long-term.
+But as the economies develop and the USD eventually loses prominence, holding Asia’s, and the world’s safest currencies will be an investment that pays off in the long term.

 You certainly won’t be any worse off by holding a bit of Thai Baht or Singapore Dollars within an already well-diversified portfolio.